arctelix/.dotsys/README.md

 The most pressing open items are as follows:
  - any topic you think is important enough to have builtin
- - manager.sh files for : yum, pkg, pacman, & mingw-get
+ - manager.sh files for : pkg & mingw-get
  - see main.sh for the todo list & road map items

+Builtin topic criteria:
+ - Must be a commonly installed topic
+ - Must do something to benefit all users
+ - Must be compatible with all versions

 Please submit your pull requests & issues!